 It is true, too, that different skills will be needed in the future, as I saw from the type of skills being used during a recent visit I made to Skanska, in Rickmansworth near my constituency.
 Computers are now used not just to make the design we are so used to in building but in the detailed technicalities for each part of the project.
 I was shown an example in Paddington station where every material for every panel will be passed to owners of the future, because part of the sector deal is about the whole life of buildings, not just the original construction which was traditionally the most important aspect.

 Finally, the hon.
 Gentleman mentioned workers’ conditions, and who is and who is not an employee and so forth.
 He will know about the Taylor review and that the Government are accepting almost every recommendation Taylor makes.
-That will make a significant difference to people’s lives in the future.
+That will make a significant difference to people’s lives.

 Order.
 We are immensely grateful to the Minister, from whom we had a Cook’s tour of his personal experiences as a constituency representative.
 We are deeply indebted to the Minister, although I was wondering at one point whether his response to the shadow Minister would be longer than his original statement, but there we go.
 I call Mr Kevin Hollinrake, whose beaming countenance is most suitable.